Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 See what plans you qualify for in less than 2 minutes

-In this guide, we compare every major home warranty plan type available in 2026, break down typical pricing for systems-only, appliances-only, and comprehensive plans, and put the leading companies side-by-side so you can see exactly what you're getting for your money.
+In this 2026 guide, we compare every major home warranty plan type available today, break down typical pricing for systems-only, appliances-only, and comprehensive plans, and put the leading companies side-by-side so you can see exactly what you're getting for your money.
 We'll also show you how to assess which plan level actually makes sense based on your home's age and condition, plus how to use service fees and add-ons to fine-tune your monthly cost.

 Key Pinch Points